GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 ## The Creative Process: A Step-by-Step Guide

-The video underscores that creativity is a structured process, not merely a sudden flash of insight.
+Underscores that creativity is a structured process, not merely a sudden flash of insight.

 ### Step 1: Master the Basics

 Start by thoroughly understanding the fundamental design principles already covered.
-Additionally, the video recommends specific books that offer valuable practical tips for creating top-tier websites.

 ### Step 2: Cultivate a Source of Inspiration

 * **Analyze Existing Work:** Actively seek inspiration by studying top-tier websites and examining various design projects on platforms like the Figma community.
-* **Utilize Inspiration Tools:** The video highlights tools such as Mobbin, which can be invaluable for gathering design inspirations for specific sections of an application.
+* **Utilize Inspiration Tools:** The highlights tools such as Mobbin, which can be invaluable for gathering design inspirations for specific sections of an application.
 For example, if you're designing a testimonial section for a finance app, you can filter results to see tried-and-tested designs from leading apps worldwide.
 Integrating such tools into your design process can provide a rich library of proven design patterns.

 ### Step 3: Internally Process Designs